-My first rolls of film were shot as part of the London Lomography Store's workshops which meant that there was a discount for processing the films with them.
-The waiting time for these were a day.
+My first rolls of film were shot as part of Lomography London's workshops which meant that there was a discount for processing the films with them.
+The waiting time for these was a day.
 Even with the discount, it still was quite pricey to develop so I started looking for alternatives.
-Here are a couple of pictures that were processed by the London Lomo Shop which I believe used Snappy Snaps:
+Here are a few pictures that were processed by the London Lomo Shop which I believe used Snappy Snaps:

-In an ideal world, I would be able to afford to get prints with the processing but as I’m also trying to save money for a wedding and a house at the same time, I figured having them scanned on disc would be fine for the time being.
-(Also trying to save for a scanner too!)
+In an ideal world, I would be able to afford to get prints with the processing but as I'm also trying to save money for a wedding and a house at the same time, I figured having them scanned and saved on a cd would be fine for the time being (Also trying to save for a scanner too!)
 I could always get prints at a later date.
-I remembered when I was young that Truprint's postal service was quite cheap so the next time I was at a service station I picked up a couple of their envelopes and sent off a few films to be developed.
-The plus is that they sell cheap film too so I ordered myself a few 200iso films – £5 for 5 – bargain!
+I remembered when I was young that Truprint's postal service was quite cheap, so the next time I was at a service station, I picked up a couple of their envelopes and sent off a few films to be developed.
+The plus is that they sell cheap film too so I ordered myself a few 200 ISO films — £5 for 5!
+What a bargain!
 Here are some of the photos I got back from Truprint:

-I still wasn’t satisfied.
-I knew there must be another way in getting cheaper processing and the other thing that bugged me about using Truprint was the wait.
+I still wasn't satisfied.
+I knew there must be another way of getting cheaper processing and the other thing that bugged me about using Truprint was the wait.
 I am too impatient to wait a week or so for the photos to arrive!
-Onto the next one!

-After some internet research I found West End Cameras.
-They offer a postal service and an online special offer of process and scan for just £3.99.
-There is a 3 day service but the best thing was is that it is just down the road from where I work.
+After some internet research, I found West End Cameras.
+They offer a postal service and an online special offer for processing and scanning for just £3.99.
+Theirs is a 3-day service but the best thing was is that it is just down the road from where I work.
 It meant that I could drop them off and pick them up during my lunch breaks but they also opened and closed early and late enough for me to go before or after work.
-The staff are friendly and helpful and stock a lot of Lomography stuff too.
-The prices for 120mm film developing, scan and prints are pretty reasonable too.
+The staff is friendly and helpful and stock a lot of Lomography stuff too.
+The prices for 120 mm film developing, scan and prints are also pretty reasonable!